 Hotel Fort Canning is one of the most atmospheric boutique hotels in Singapore.
 Sitting prettily on a hill right in the middle of the city’s bustling CBD, the property has all the trappings of a heritage hotel even though its history as a place for lodging is fairly recent.
 The building housing it dates from 1926.
 It used to be the administration building of the British Far East Command HQ but was later occupied by the Japanese during World War II.
 The area surrounding the hotel, Fort Canning Park, is also known as the place where Singapore was surrendered to the Japanese in 1942.

 The building was finally turned into an 86-room hotel back in 2011.
 While the exterior evokes colonial splendor, the hotel is surprisingly technologically-forward, as I would later find out.
 I have personally been quite curious about this property since I first heard about it back in 2011.
-As someone who has a thing for heritage hotels, I was also quite excited when the property invited me over one recent weekend for a stay.
+As someone who has a thing for heritage hotels, I was also quite excited when the opportunity to come over for a staycation came up.

 Tip: While Hotel Fort Canning is geographically near Dhoby Ghaut MRT, it is probably not advisable to walk to the hotel if you are coming for the first time.
 You’d need to climb a flight of stairs – difficult if you are bringing luggage with you.